Changing Careers at 40: Should You Make a Midlife Career Change?

 - What are some tips for making a midlife career change?

 - What are some careers that I can consider?

 - Are there any additional resources that can help me with finding a new career?

 Before you move forward, there is one important thing for you to consider.
 If you have recently experienced a traumatic event—such as the death of a close family member, a divorce, or a devastating job loss—then you may want to hold off on changing careers right at this moment.
 Many experts recommend that, after experiencing a serious life event, you should wait six months to one year before making any major life decisions.
-That is due to the fact that, sometimes when people experience trauma, the feelings that they have in the moment—no matter how strong they are—will be much different once they have had time to work through their situations.
+That is due to the fact that when people experience trauma, the feelings that they have—no matter how strong—are often much different once they have had time to work through their situations.
 So you just want to be sure that you are seeking career change advice for the right reasons.

-If you are ready to cast doubts, fears, and worries to the side and determine how to change careers at 40 or at any other point in midlife, then keep reading!
+If you are ready to cast doubts, fears, and worries aside and determine how to change careers at 40 or at any other point in midlife, then keep reading!

 How Old Is Too Old to Change Careers?

 "Am I too old for a career change?"
 That is one of the first questions that people ask when they are contemplating a midlife career change.
 And if you are considering a career change at 50 or 60, that question is probably even more prominent.
 The reality is that there is no definitive answer to that question.